UPPER ELEMENTARY

 Grades 3-6

-Gillispie’s Upper Elementary Program balances academic rigor with robust specialty programs and social-emotional learning.
-We define academic excellence beyond core subjects, emphasizing the skills and mindsets needed to succeed in an ever-evolving world, such as resilience, empathy, and perseverance.
-Students graduate Gillispie with the skills and knowledge necessary to thrive in middle school and beyond.
+Gillispie School’s Upper Elementary Program (Grades 3–6) offers a balanced approach that integrates academic rigor, robust specialty classes, and social-emotional learning.
+As a leading independent elementary school in La Jolla, we define academic excellence beyond core subjects—fostering resilience, empathy, and perseverance to help students succeed in an ever-evolving world.
+Graduates leave Gillispie equipped with the skills and confidence needed to thrive in middle school and beyond.

 Grade 3